What are the basics of music marketing?

-Now you and I know that music is beautiful, it unites people, it encourages and lifts up, it makes people dance, and all that wonderful stuff.
+We both know music is beautiful.
+It unites people, it encourages and lifts up, it makes people dance and all that wonderful stuff.

-This seems to be getting a little bit harder than it used to be, but you’ve still got to do it.
+Building an email list is getting harder than it used to be, but you’ve still got to do it.

-Until we (the collective we) figure out a way to get more eyeballs on things, email still has the best return on investment.
+Until we (the collective we) figure out a way to get more eyeballs on things (social media isn’t the answer), email still has the best return on investment.

 Though you might get casual fans following you on your blog or social networks, you’re going to get more serious people opting in for your email list.

-Getting right to the point, what does that mean for musicians?
+Getting right to the point, what does that mean for you?
 More sales!

 I know, I know, we’re good people and we don’t use dirty words like sales, right?